 How sleep architecture connects to the rest of your recovery

-• Glucose stability depends on it.
-A single night of poor sleep measurably worsens insulin sensitivity the next day.
+- Glucose stability depends on it.
+In a small controlled study, a single night of total sleep deprivation measurably reduced insulin sensitivity the next day in healthy subjects.
 Fix sleep and your blood sugar steadies; steady your blood sugar and you sleep better.
 The causality flows both directions, which is why people who fix one often accidentally fix the other.

-• Recovery scores expose it.
-If you use a tracker, a recovery or readiness score in the basement after a full night in bed is a debugging prompt: your architecture broke somewhere, and the data tells you where to look.
+- Recovery scores expose it.
+If you use a tracker, a recovery or readiness score in the basement after a full night in bed is a prompt to audit your inputs — the room, the timing, the last drink — not a verdict on your health.
+The data suggests where to look; it doesn’t tell you what’s wrong.

 Frequently asked questions